nmgavilan/RedTeamVault/Techniques/Evasion.md

 2. Geolocation Check
 	- If the binary is running in a location it was not meant for, it is likely running in a sandbox.
 This especially applies to when you find out it is running in California or similar.
 3. System Information Check
 	- Sandbox environments are resource-constrained.
 If the machine you are running in has only one CPU, it is highly likely it is running in a sandbox.
-The sandbox likely does not have the user accounts you are tareting.
+The sandbox likely does not have the user accounts you are targeting.
 A sandbox will not match your target system.
 Use this to your advantage.
 4. Network Information Check
 	- A sandbox is likely not joined to the same domain you are targeting.
 A sandbox likely does not have the same group of Domain Administrators as your target machine.